European Climate, Infrastructure and Environment Executive Agency: Programmes

 For example it supports renewable heating and cooling in buildings.

-Furthermore, one of the major events organised by the Commission on green energy is landing as well at CINEA: the European Sustainable Energy Week, the ideal platform to share ideas and knowhow, and forge alliances about an Energy Union.
+Furthermore, one of the major events organised by the Commission on clean energy is coordinated by CINEA: the European Sustainable Energy Week, a platform to share ideas and know-how, and forge alliances about an Energy Union.

-CINEA will run between 2021 and 2027 with over 500 staff, and a budget of over €52 billion.
+CINEA will run between 2021 and 2027 with almost 600 staff, and a budget of almost €60 billion.